francescomontagna/NAQANet-PyTorch/README.md

 To train the model on cuda device, run
 `python3 train_naqanet.py --use_gpu -g <device_id>`

-Before training the model, run
+Before training the model:
-`python3 setup_drop.py`
+1. Downloaded DROP train and eval datasets and put them in *data/drop* folder.
-To do so first you need to have downloaded DROP train and eval datasets and put them in *data* folder.
+2. run `python3 setup_drop.py`